darshansr/bigDataFileRead/README.md

 # bigDataFileRead
-javscript program to count the occurance of word in large text file
+javascript program to count the occurrence of word in large text file

 Git clone
 project is having three file